-As architectural visualisation companies, the Dutch firms would produce rendered 3D photo-simulations of various residential, urban, or industrial design projects.
+As architectural visualisation companies, the Dutch firms would produce rendered 3D photo simulations of various residential, urban, or industrial design projects.
 Some of these visualisations would be at the behest of clients or design firms, while others were entrants in competitions.
-These projects could help firms and architects present their designs in a more pleasing manner, portraying the projects as they would appear after construction.
+These projects could help firms and architects present their designs more pleasingly, portraying the projects as they would appear after construction.

 Needless to say, they wanted to improve their respective online presences, draw in more clients, and boost engagement with social media outreach.
 Their main aim was brand-building and creating a cogent, audience-tested version of their online marketing content.
 Therefore, the companies were both looking for lead generation and increased brand awareness as a means of growing their businesses.

-Our experts also came to the conclusion that to achieve these ends, the company needed to infuse content with their own distinct identity and formatting while testing it in different versions.
-This had to be include different texts, images, and pages that were visible to clients.
+Our experts also concluded that to achieve these ends, the company needed to infuse content with their own distinct identity and formatting while testing it in different versions.
+This had to include different texts, images, and pages that were visible to clients.

 A/B Testing Process

-For the uninitiated, A/B testing comprises the use of dual variants of a piece of content so as to obtain user, audience, or other sorts of performance metrics.
+For the uninitiated, A/B testing comprises the use of dual variants of a piece of content to obtain user, audience, or other sorts of performance metrics.
 These metrics can be favourability, CTR, traffic generation or many others depending on the specifics of the test.
-For websites, it can be as simple as showing 2 variations of the same page and checking user response based on visitor’s actions.
+For websites, it can be as simple as showing 2 variations of the same page and checking user responses based on visitors’ actions.

 This can be things like time spent on a page, pixel implementation stats, specific clicking behaviour on landing pages and beyond, etc. This leads to a more fruitful evaluation of how to move beyond A/B content and to the creation of a content C that makes use of the best elements of both variations.
-Depending on what the client needs, we can pick and choose elements to more effectively chase these metrics.
+Depending on what the client needs, we can pick and choose elements to chase these metrics more effectively.